tomasherceg/dotvvm-docs/Pages/control-development-binding-extensibility.md

 });
 ```

-### Derived binding
+## Derived Bindings

 The binding properties allow you to create almost anything from other binding properties - including other bindings.
-It can, for example, contain a negated expression:
+Derived binding can, for example, contain a negated expression:

 ```cs
 public NegatedBindingExpression NegateBinding(ParsedExpressionBindingProperty e, IBinding binding) {